*This post may contain affiliate links. Please see my disclosure for more details!*

 A No-Bake Peanut Butter Pie with an Oreo Crust, Peanut Butter Layer, Smooth Chocolate Ganache Filling, and Peanut Butter Cups!

-Ever since the rise of my No-Bake Rolo Tart, I knew I had to create a similar version… but with Peanut Butter.
 This is partly because I have had SO.
-MANY. requests for a Peanut Butter version that I can’t actually cope, and partly because I think it would be damn tasty.
+MANY. requests for another peanut butter recipe that I can’t actually cope, and partly because I think it would be damn tasty.

 This is something you can easily change up if you wanted… You could add an extra 100g of peanut butter to the chocolate mix and whisk in, and leave to set normally.
 Or you could use Digestives as the biscuit base, etc. There are so many things you could easily change up and do so that you like it yourself!